Here are some interesting Italy Facts which were chosen and researched by kids especially for kids.

 There are many lakes in northern Italy, in the centre of the country, the landscape flattens, this flat area is called the Po Valley.

-The Apennines mountain range run all the way down the boot and separate the eastern and the western regions of Italy.
+The Apennines mountain range run all the way down the boot and separates the eastern and the western regions of Italy.

 And did you know that in Italy, there are still active volcanos?